 Lindsay also recommended the shredded coconut from Trader Joe's.
 I didn't think the brand of coconut would make much difference, but I decided to try it.
 It does!
 Even though it's labeled "sweetened" there's not as much sugar as in most other sweetened coconuts.
 Plus it's slightly toasted already, so it doesn't clump together like other brands do.
 And I love that there's nothing "weird" in the list of ingredients, just coconut and sugar.
 All and all, it's just wonderful for granola, and I pick up a bag or two each time I'm at Trader Joes.
 If you don't have a Trader Joes to shop at, you can order it online or just look at the labels and try to find a coconut that's not loaded with preservatives.

-So, ever since our trip to the mountains, I’ve been playing a bit with the old family recipe, using Lindsay’s modifications along with a few of my own.
-My granola is simpler, but better than ever and I couldn’t wait to share it with you.
-Just a little warning though, it’s ridiculously addictive!
+So, ever since our trip to the mountains, I've been playing a bit with the old family recipe, using Lindsay's modifications along with a few of my own.
+My granola is simpler but better than ever and I couldn't wait to share it with you.
+Just a little warning though about this best ever granola, it's ridiculously addictive!
 I guess there could be a whole lot worse things to be addicted to, right?

 I like making a double batch and freezing it in wide mouth quart jars.
 I keep a small jar in the pantry and when it gets low, just refill it from the freezer.
 Once thawed this stuff tastes just like it was freshly made.